 FAQS

 Roc offers a variety of ways to start.
-We have Beginner Reformer and Beginner Tower classes to learn the basics in a small group setting.
+We have Beginner classes on the Reformer and the Mat where you can to learn the foundational basics.

 Private lessons are another great introduction to our studio.
 Having that one on one attention will give you insight into your body and give you a taste of being on the Cadillac, Reformer, Mat and Chairs.
 They’re a great way to prep for classes but also the best way to accelerate your progress since the focus will be only on you.

-The Introductory Pack is perfect for clients new to Roc Pilates who want more than a single private to start.
-With three private lessons you will learn about the equipment, what things are called, the foundational movements we will build upon and general Pilates techniques.
+The Introductory Pack is perfect for new clients.
+You will book two private lessons and finish with a group class.
+You will learn about the equipment, the name of exercises and the foundational movements.
 This is great if you want to prepare for group classes or if you’re experiencing some issues with your body and need individualized attention.

 Whichever choice you make, you will begin moving right away!